johanneshagspiel/apache-spark-scripts/README.md

 These scripts cover a range of topics of Apache Spark such as:

+- manipulating RDDs via:
-- applying principles of functional programming to RDDs via functions like map, reduceByKey, flatten or filter
+  - functional programming principles like pattern matching
+  - regex
+  - functions like:
+    - `map`
+    - `flatMap`
+    - `reduceByKey`
+    - `flatten`
+    - `filter`
+- manipulating DataFrames via:
-- applying Spark SQL to DataFrames
+  - Spark SQL
+  - custom aggregation functions using `Window`

 ## Tools